 Import or export campaign data

 Campaign spreadsheet: Click the Import or Export buttons to manage a spreadsheet of your entire campaign.
-You can make changes to many aspects of your campaign in this spreadsheet and then import the spreadsheet back into DCM.
+You can make changes to many aspects of your campaign in this spreadsheet and then import the spreadsheet back into Campaign Manager.
 Learn how to edit the campaign spreadsheet